javascript-tutorial/en.javascript.info/1-js/08-error-handling/1-try-catch/article.md

 }
 ```

-The code has two variants:
+The code has two ways of execution:

-1. If say answer "Yes" to error, then `try -> catch -> finally`.
+1. If you answer "Yes" to "Make an error?", then `try -> catch -> finally`.
-2. If say "No", then `try -> finally`.
+2. If you say "No", then `try -> finally`.

 The `finally` clause is often used when we start doing something before `try..catch` and want to finalize it in any case of outcome.

 For instance, we want to measure time that a Fibonacci numbers function `fib(n)` takes.
 Naturally, we can start measuring before it runs and finish afterwards.
 But what is there's an error during the function call?
 In particular, the implementation of `fib(n)` in the code below returns an error for negative or non-integer numbers.

-The `finally` clause is a great place to finish the measurements no matter how the function finishes.
+The `finally` clause is a great place to finish the measurements no matter what.

+Here `finally` guarantees that the time will be measured correctly in both situations -- in case of a successful execution of `fib` and in case of an error in it:

 ```js run
 let num = +prompt("Enter a positive integer number?", 35)